<big>Glossary of Painting Terms</big>(As of July 2003)

 (Spraying, stirring, shaking) from a solid to a liquid state.

-relapse.
-This allows for higher order volumes without delays.
+revert to a previous state; this allows for higher order volumes without delays.

-Pot life
+Pot life (or pot time)

 The period during which a two-component material, after being mixed, retains its properties.